 In this novel, which stars Charlotte Bronte flexing her sleuthing muscles, the renowned author sets off for London to clear her name upon learning she has been falsely accused of plagiarism.
 But when she unintentionally witnesses a murder, Charlotte finds herself embroiled in a dangerous chain of events that forces her to confront demons from her past.
 With the clandestine aid of the other Brontë sisters, Emily and Anne – and of the suspiciously well-informed but irresistibly attractive brother of the victim – Charlotte works to unravel a deadly web of intrigue that threatens not only her own safety but the very fabric of the British Empire.
 Will Charlotte be able to stop a devious, invisible villain whose schemes threaten her life, her family and her country?

-say, “This delightful and sophisticated mystery transports readers through an era of Victorian history, with Charlotte Brontë leading the way… This is a must read for historical fans.”
+The Romantic Times say, “This delightful and sophisticated mystery transports readers through an era of Victorian history, with Charlotte Brontë leading the way… This is a must read for historical fans.”

 1839, Messina, Italy.
 Marshall don Peppino di Opiri’s daughter Agata has fallen in love with wealthy Giacomo Lepre but she must forsake her love for the good of her family, their illicit affair must be put to rest.
 Her mother takes her to Naples to garner a stipend from the King but they are rebuffed and she is sent to a convent – rife with rancour, jealousy and illicit passions.
 Agata remains aloof and devotes herself to medicinal herbs, reads books sent to her by an English Captain but is divided – she longs to be part of the world and yearns for the Captain… A Mediterranean sister to the heroines of Jane Austen and Emily Brontë, Agata fully inhabits her own time.
 Yet in Hornby’s rich characterization she also embodies strength of will and a spiritual fortitude that is timeless.